Probing holographic conformal field theories

+The same strategy applies whenever a holographic dictionary supplies controlled boundary correlators: dS/CFT \cite{Strominger:2001pn,Maldacena:2002vr,Spradlin:2001pw,Anninos:2011ui}, with the Lorentzian input fixed by the analytic continuation and $i\epsilon$ prescription, including complex $\Delta\simeq d/2\pm im\ell$; BTZ/CFT \cite{Keski-Vakkuri:1998gmz}; defect and boundary CFT \cite{Takayanagi:2011zk,Bissi:2018mcq,Mazac:2018biw,Hao:2025ocu}; nonunitary \cite{Brody:2013axr,Chang:2019jcj} and complex \cite{Doi:2022iyj,Jacobsen:2024jel,Tang:2024blm} CFTs; Carrollian \cite{Barnich:2010eb} and celestial \cite{Pasterski:2016qvg} holography.
+Besides, integrating our boundary detector framework with measurement-induced state update protocols could offer deeper insights into how information gain and measurement disturbance map onto bulk quantum geometries \cite{Balasubramanian:2025qoz}.
+On the RQI side, entanglement harvesting, communication capacities, metrology, and channel discrimination import directly with the same machinery \cite{Avalos:2022oxr}; on the holography side, detector-based resources probe operator sectors, quantization choices, deformations, and bulk reconstruction.
+Detector-based probes thus provide a calculable bridge between holographic CFT data and experimentally motivated quantum-information protocols.

-\textit{Acknowledgements}\kern0pt---During the preparation of this paper, we became aware of a similar independent study by Caroline Lima, Eduardo Martin-Martinez, Rob Myers, and Kelly Wurtz, which may overlap with some of the results presented here.
-We are grateful to Rob Myers for introducing their work about entanglement harvesting in CFT at the conference ``Gravity, Particles, and Information: Celebrating Robert B. Mann's Contributions to Physics'' and for helpful discussions thereafter.
-We also extend our thanks to William Unruh for his illuminating talk and discussions.
+\textit{Acknowledgments}\kern0pt---We are grateful to Rob Myers for presenting the work of Ref.~\cite{Wurtz:2026ehc} at the conference ``Gravity, Particles, and Information: Celebrating Robert B. Mann's Contributions to Physics'' and for helpful discussions thereafter.
+We extend our thanks to William Unruh for his illuminating talk and discussions.
+We are also grateful to Vijay Balasubramanian, Gong Cheng, Thomas Hartman, Hong Lu, Nicola Pranzini, Edward Witten, Xi Yin, and Jiaju Zhang for valuable discussions and insightful comments.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada, the National Natural Science Foundation of China (Grant No. 12365010), and the China Scholarship Council Scholarship.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.

+\textit{Note added}---This paper (v1) appeared on arXiv simultaneously with the independent parallel study of Wurtz, Lima, Myers, and Mart\'in-Mart\'inez \cite{Wurtz:2026ehc}, which analyzes two-detector entanglement harvesting in general $d$-dimensional CFTs.
+The two works are complementary: Ref.~\cite{Wurtz:2026ehc} focuses on bipartite entanglement and its separation into field-harvested and communication-mediated contributions, whereas we study single-detector mana generation, the double-trace flow, and the boundary-local vs bulk-local (HKLL) comparison.